-Each light bulb is checked both before it is put up and also after it has been placed.
-I have also have been working on changing the incandescents over to LEDs which uses a lot less electricity.
+Each light is checked both before it is put up and also after it has been placed.
+I have also been working on changing the incandescents over to LEDs which uses a lot less electricity.

 If you would like to see the specifics of the lights, channels, amps and extension cords go

 or if you would like to see just the basic totals you can go here

 There are 5 - 4' trees in the front, a 20' mega tree with a 4' star on top, 2 - 8' firesticks, 4 stars on the roof, 2 - 8' light wheels, 7 - 5' spiral trees, 2 - 10' mega spiral tree, 4 - 4'

 snowmen, a nativity scene in back, 16 RGB LED floods on roof, 24 new RGB LED floods on the storage building, 12 - 3' net light trees, 20 - 4 color net light pannels for the fence,

 14 pixel leaping arches, a strobe light curtain, a snow machine,

 and a donation box.
 The tree roots will also be decorated.
 The items new for the 2020 shows are 2 additional spiral tree in the front.
 I will also be moving other things around to make look different.